CFD Modeling of Turbulent Multiphase Combustion

 - Define the pathway Thermal, Prompt or Fuel

-- Define fuel stream or raeburn species, equivalent ratio
+- Define fuel stream or reburn species, the equivalent ratio

 - Single variable: Temperature or mixture fraction

-- Click here: a pollution modeling lecture on CFD modeling of NOx, SOx and soot
+- Click here: a pollution modeling lecture on CFD modeling of NO, SO, and soot

-- Governing equation for rate of voliatilization is as follows
+- Governing equation for rate of volatilization is as follows

 - The char oxidation is considered using the diffusion-kinetics limited model